infinityofspace/certbot_dns_duckdns/Readme.md

 ```

 If you want to use the docker image to renew your certificates automatically, you can do this with the host cron, for
 example.
+To use this example you must have crontab and cron installed beforehand.
+Note that depending on the installation you may need to use the crontab of a root user to access the docker deamon or file directories.
-For example, use the following expression:
+For example, use the following crontab expression:

 ```
-0 3 */8 * * docker exec <name-of-your-container> certbot renew
+0 3 */8 * * docker run --rm -v "/etc/letsencrypt:/etc/letsencrypt" -v "/var/log/letsencrypt:/var/log/letsencrypt" infinityofspace/certbot_dns_duckdns:latest certbot renew
 ```

-This will attempt to renew expiring certificates every 8 days at 3am.
+This will start an temporary docker container every 8 days at 3am and tries to to renew expiring certificates.

 An example for the usage with docker-compose can be
 found [here](https://github.com/infinityofspace/certbot_dns_duckdns/blob/master/docker/docker-compose.yml).